baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 - Segmented button control
 - Pop-ups as a first class layout element
 - Multi-object Clipboard and Inter-app Data Sharing
+- PNG and PDF generation
+- Printing

 Android developers can use NinePatch bitmaps, the drawable directory naming convention, Html.FromHtml, and a bunch of complex file manipulations to address the image issue.
 Likewise, iOS developers can use ResizeableImageWithCapInsets, the @2x, @3x, @4x file naming convention, and some 3rd party libraries for this purpose.
 Custom fonts are a bit more complicated and label layouts take things up another notch.
 Forms9Patch enhances Xamarin Forms to make multi-resolution / multi-screen image management, custom fonts, and HTML text formatting easy for NetStandard, PCL and Shared Library applications for iOS, Android and UWP.

 ## So, what exactly is Forms9Patch

+Forms9Patch is a package of VisualElements plus a suite of Extensions, Services, and Effects.

+### Visual Elements

-Simply stated, Forms9Patch is three core elements from which five layouts, three buttons, six pop-ups are built upon.
-And, to make your life easier, some extensions, effects, and services are added.
+Forms9Patch VisualElements is based upon three core elements from which five layouts, three buttons, and a number of pop-ups are built upon.
 The three core elements are:

 - `Forms9Patch.ImageSource`: a free to use derivative of `Xamarin.Forms.ImageSource` to support multi-device / multi-density image management from Embedded Resources.
 - `Forms9Patch.Image`: an enhanced implementation of `Xamarin.Forms.Image` with border (outline) and shadow properties  **_plus_** support of SVG vector images.
 Raster images (.png, .jpg, .bmp) images also have patch scaling, tiling, and tinting support.